 Moving, uplifting, and funny, Shoulder to Shoulder tells the real-life stories of men overcoming loneliness and social isolation.
-A top-flight ensemble of singers and musicians bring stories to life on stage this October.
+A top-flight ensemble of singers and musicians bring stories to life on stage in May 2025.
 Shoulder to Shoulder is produced in partnership with Men’s Sheds Cymru.

 Find out more »

 WELCOME to Swansea City Opera.
 Since 2006, we’ve toured high-quality opera to venues throughout the UK.
 Our tours include many theatres that rarely programme opera.
-Swansea City Opera aims to make the world of opera accessible to everyone.
+We aim to make the world of opera accessible to everyone.

-Through outreach work in 2020 – 2021, we developed a partnership with Men’s Sheds Cymru, part of an internationally acclaimed movement founded in Australia which improves men’s well-being.
-Men’s Sheds Cymru supports men experiencing, and at risk of, loneliness and social isolation.
+Through outreach work in 2020 – 2021, we developed a partnership with Men’s Sheds Cymru, which is part of the internationally acclaimed movement founded in Australia, which improves men’s well-being.
+Men’s Sheds Cymru supports men to develop friendships and new interests and works throughout Wales.

 Shoulder to Shoulder’s ensemble features professional singers and musicians, mainly from Wales; many of whom sing and play in major opera houses, companies, and orchestras, including the Royal Opera House, Covent Garden; Glyndebourne Festival Opera; Welsh National Opera; English National Opera; Opera North; Scottish Opera, and the London Philharmonic Orchestra.

-In 2019, we were delighted to be the first Welsh arts organisation to be funded by the British Council Cultural Protection Fund.
+In 2019, we were thrilled to be the first Welsh arts organization to be funded by the British Council Cultural Protection Fund.

 If you’ve got a project idea that you’d like to talk to us about, please get in touch: enquiries@swanseacityopera.com